Indonesia: Sulawesi - July 2010

 Since Makassar, it takes more eight hours by bus to arrive in Toraja country, called here Tana Toraja.

-The area is so beautiful, and made me feel so strong when my first trip to Sulawesi in 2007Three years ago I decided to go back.
+The region is so beautiful, and had made such a strong impression on me during my first trip to Sulawesi in 2007three years ago that I decided to return.

 Arrival in Rantepao

-When I get off the night bus at around 6.30 am, I train Sebastian, the young Norwegian who was traveling in the seat next to mine, to the restaurant.
-Rimanat the north end of town for a well deserved breakfast.
+When I get off the night bus, around 6:30 am, I take Sebastian, the young Norwegian who was traveling in the seat next to mine, to the restaurant Rimanat the north end of town for a well deserved breakfast.

 Very good plan.
-While chatting with the patron of the place, we learn that a funeral ceremony takes place the same day, in Bori, a village located a few kilometers north of Rantepao.
-He offers us his services as a guide, of course.
+By chatting with the owner of the place, we learn that a funeral ceremony takes place the same day, in Bori, a village situated in the north of Rantepao.
+He offers us his services as guide, of course.

 It's not that we really need him, actually.
 If we rent a scooter, we can go on our own like adults.
-But Sebastian doesn't feel much like riding a bike, and I'm used to these little motorbikes local, I still prefer to be alone on it ...
-With a passenger in the back, I feel less assured.
+But Sebastian doesn't feel much like riding a bike, and I'm used to these little motorbikes With a passenger in the back, I feel less secure.

-The day is organized quickly and easily: Sebastian will ride on the back of our guide's bike, and I will rent one on my side that I will keep for several days to ride as I wish.
-We'll put our little things in the guesthouse...
-Wisma Monton that I know, a stone's throw away (it was my drop point too, three years ago).
-Time for a shower, to change, and drive!
+The day is organized quickly and easily: Sebastian will go up to the back of the motorcycle of our guide, and I rent one of my side that I shall keep several days to be able to walk to my guise.
+We are going to put our small business in the guesthouse Wisma Monton that I know, two steps from there (it was my drop-off point too, three years ago).
+Time for a shower, a change of clothes, and off we go!

 Ceremony in Bori